top of page

 Commissioned by the Düsseldorf Symphoniker, Germany, 2024.

-The tempo changes are made through metric modulations, which are calculated using the relationship between a given tempo and the next, similarly to the gear changes used by multi-speed bicycles.
-These metric modulations represent the changes required to negotiate climbs, descents, and flat terrain, which require slow, fast, and sustained pedaling cadences.
-In the percussion section, there are familiar bicycle sounds, such as horns, bells, and rings, as well as the friction of ball bearings rotating inside balloons, which emulate the sound of tires rolling on pavement.
-The character of the music represents the contrast between the fatigue in the legs on climbs, with the excitement of high-speed descents – the pains and pleasures of mountain biking.
+Tempo changes are made through metric modulations, which are calculated using the relationship between one given tempo and the next, similar to the gear changes used by bicycles with multiple speeds.
+These metric modulations represent the changes required to navigate uphill climbs, downhill descents, and flat terrain, which require slow, fast, and sustained pedaling cadences.
+In the percussion section, there are familiar bicycle sounds, such as horns, bells, and ringtones, as well as the friction of ball bearings rotating inside balloons, which emulate the sound of tires rolling on pavement.
+The character of the music represents the contrast between the fatigue in the legs on uphill climbs and the thrill of full-speed descents — the pains and pleasures of mountain biking.

 Düsseldorfer Symphoniker.